Property Tour by CEO Dr. Bill Willoughby of Clayton Valley Project in Nevada

 The key features of the Clayton Valley Project include the large flat-lying nature of the lithium claystone deposit.
 These features allow mining with a low strip ratio (0.29:1) due to minimal overburden and no interbedded waste.
 Surface mining will require no drilling or blasting in excavation.
 Metallurgical testing indicates low-cost processing can be achieved by leaching with low acid consumption (126 kg/t) and high lithium recovery over 85%.
 Self-generated power from a 2,500 tpd sulfuric acid plant is included in the project’s Prefeasibility Study costs.

 In March 2021, Cypress announced the development of a lithium hydroxide pilot plant at del Sol Refining & extraction facility, south of Beatty, Nevada.
-The operation of the pilot plant will provide essential data for the planned feasibility study and enable Cypress to produce marketing samples to support negotiations with potential offtake and strategic partners.
+The operation of the pilot plant will provide essential data for a planned Feasibility Study and enable Cypress to produce marketing samples to support negotiations with potential offtake and strategic partners.

 The Company will be using a chloride-based approach for the initial configuration of the pilot plant.
 Results from an internal scoping study demonstrated several benefits utilizing chloride-based leaching to liberate the lithium from the claystone in the areas of economy, process, and the environment.
 A sulfate-based approach, as detailed in the project’s August 2020 Prefeasibility Study below, remains a viable alternative.